We offer a range of services for instructors interested in teaching with and about our books, manuscripts, and other archival and special materials.

 Instruction and course support

-We are happy to collaborate with instructors on a variety of learning goals, from introducing primary source research to supporting semester-long research and creative projects.
+We are happy to collaborate with instructors on a variety of learning goals—from introducing primary source research to supporting semester-long research and creative projects—to design and deliver in-person or remote learning experiences.

 For example, we’ve helped students: